metacpan/metacpan-cpan-extracted/distros/W/Web-Microformats2/README.md

 as JSON (using the Microformats2 rules for this), or read an already JSON-serialized Microformats2 structure for further analysis.

-See ["ABOUT MICROFORMATS"](#about-microformats), below, for arguments about why this might be interesting to you.
+See ["ABOUT MICROFORMATS2"](#about-microformats2), below, for arguments about why this might be interesting to you.

 # CLASSES